hjweide/pyastar2d/README.markdown

 The solution is visualized below:
 <img src="solns/maze_small_soln.png" alt="Maze Small Solution" style="width: 100%"/>

-Run the code on the large maze:
+Output for the large maze:
 ```
 loaded maze of shape (4002, 4002)
 found path of length 783737 in 3.886067s